-With regard to the broad discussion of God and time and the theological issues the subject broaches upon such as how God foreknows, a common Calvinist objection claims that stating God foreknows because he stands over and above time doesn’t resolve their criticisms as to how God foreknows.
+With regard to the broad discussion of God, and time, and the theological issues the subject broaches upon, such as how is it that God foreknows, a common Calvinist objection claims that stating God foreknows because he stands over and above time doesn’t resolve their criticisms as to how God foreknows.
 However, in point of fact, the claim that God is over and above time or that God’s perspective is timeless is a great way to conceptualize how God’s foreknowledge works if we take our time and unpack a thought experiment for our Calvinist and Open Theist friends so they can understand what we mean.

 Stating that God is outside of time is useful since the statement appreciates that apart from time, all logical ordering, laws of physics as well as cause and effect break down because such orders are all stated with references to time, space, and order.
 Orders break down in the absence of time because it is time itself that keeps all things from happening at once.
 Consider, if you will, that God declares of himself that he is the Alpha and Omega, the first and the last.
 What do we suppose that means?
 From the discipline of physics we can readily conceptualize a thought experiment where the entire curtain of time and space and dimensions are folded into a mathematic point and that point is labeled as God’s omnipresent, omniscient, omnipotent-omnicreative perspective (“I am Alpha and Omega, the beginning and the end, the first and the last” Rev. 22:13 cf. Rev. 1:8; 1:11; 21:6).
 From this thought experiment we can conceptualize how God can know everything merely as a function of his unique perspective and not because he must first do something like predestiningly decree events.